 My social media streams are lit up like fireworks.
 With protests and fury over the Winter Olympics in Sochi, Russia this year.
 Many of my friends are disturbed by the culling of stray dogs in the town of Sochi and rightly so.
 For months, Russia’s horrific stand against basic human rights for its LGBTQ people has played out in the news.
 And while I don’t think we’ll see much “action” during the games, I fear for what will happen after the world turns its attention away in a few weeks.

-And then there are the deplorable conditions (both for those who live in Sochi and those who are visiting) of the games.
+Then there are the deplorable conditions (both for those who live in Sochi and those who are visiting) of the games.
 Buildings unfinished.
 Plumbing, what plumbing?
 The “don’t drink the water” memos.
 Sochi is a hot mess.
 And the games haven’t officially opened yet.
 Well, they have, but NBC doesn’t want you to know that until 7:30 tonight.
 But that’s a different post.

 Yes, in its totality, the Sochi Winter Games are a debacle of historic proportions.
 My twitter feed is likening the games to Berlin and dropping the H word when talking about Putin.
 The pictures are demoralizing.
 And I get why many of my friends and social acquaintances are boycotting the games.
 Either from sheer disappointment or in political protest, it’s just not something they want to invest their time in.
 I can’t blame them, I really can’t.
 I get it.